oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

   mounted() {
     this.$api.getAll()
         .then(response => {
-          this.$log.debug("Data loaded: ", response.data)
+          this.$log.debug('Data loaded: ', response.data)
           this.todos = response.data
         })
         .catch(error => {
           this.$log.debug(error)
-          this.error = "Failed to load todos"
+          this.error = 'Failed to load todos'
         })
         .finally(() => this.loading = false)
   },